CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 At this point we have almost all the prequesites required to build the Crunchy Container Suite.

-# Building RHEL Containers With Supported Crunchy Enterprise Software
+# Building UBI Containers With Supported Crunchy Enterprise Software

-Before you can build supported containers on RHEL and Crunchy Supported Software, you need to add the Crunchy repositories to your approved Yum repositories.
-Crunchy Enterprise Customer running on RHEL can login and download the Crunchy repository key and yum repository from <https://access.crunchydata.com/>
+Before you can build supported containers on UBI and Crunchy Supported Software, you need to add the Crunchy repositories to your approved Yum repositories.
+Crunchy Enterprise Customer running on UBI can login and download the Crunchy repository key and yum repository from <https://access.crunchydata.com/>
 on the downloads page.
 Once the files are downloaded please place them into the `$CCPROOT/conf` directory (defined above in the environment variable section).